Chris-Mullen/My-Projects/README.md

 # My-Projects

+**music_sort_service - 2021**
+This component REST service serves as an example for future projects.
+It functions as an interface to an SQL database which tracks a media library.
+This is currently in an early stage of development so is intended as a demonstration only

+*Technologies Used: Ruby on Rails*

 **RhythmSection - 2018**

 RhythmSection is an application for generating and playing complex, realistic drum and bass grooves, Started as a simple metronome and now expanded to a versatile Backing-Track Generator.
 Currently Supporting Linux Systems, with scope to expand to Windows and Mac OS